rafaqz/DimensionalData.jl/docs/src/groupby.md

 == groupby dims

-Trivially, grouping by an objects own dimension is similar to `eachslice`:
+Trivially, grouping by an object's own dimension is similar to `eachslice`:

 ````@ansi groupby
 groupby(A, dims(A, Ti))